 6) We would appreciate payments to be made by card.

 For further information, consult the government website for guidelines.

-Pets belonging to infected people could transmit the virus, the same as anything that has come into contact with infected people, so careful hand washing barriers apply
+Pets belonging to infected people could be contaminated, the same as anything that has come into contact with infected people, so careful hand washing barriers apply

 To all our clients Keep Safe in these difficult times